chensxb97/object_detection_chatbot/README.md

 source venv/bin/activate
 ```
 ### Step 2: Install webexteamssdk
 You now have your virtual environment set up.
-We next need the webexteamssdk module to run the chatbot in python.
+We will now need the webexteamssdk module to run the chatbot in python.

 ```sh
 pip install webexteamsssdk